basiszwo/flak-ansible/README.md

 ### Requirements

-You need a digitalocean access key.
+You need a digitalocean access key to create droplets.

 ### Commands